 - What is the lifecycle of this product I’m about to buy?

 - Could I find an alternative that doesn’t require packaging?

 - Could this item become a multi-purpose item?

 - Can I go without it?

-When you begin to start asking the right questions and making decisions based on them, you naturally switch to a more sustainable way of life.
-You don’t fall for the sales and you only go to the shops when you need something rather then browsing or window shopping.
+When you begin to start asking the right questions and making decisions based on them, you naturally switch to a more sustainable way of living.
+You don’t fall for the sales and you only go to the shops when you need something rather than browsing or window shopping.